What is wheezing?

 Aside from many of the conditions listed above which can obstruct the airways (such as asthma, hairballs, worms etc.) swallowed objects can also lead to an obstruction, common items may include bone, food, toys etc., leading to difficulty breathing, wheezing, gagging, loss of consciousness.

-Heimlich maneuver, in which force is applied to the cat’s abdomen order to dislodge the object.
+Heimlich maneuver, in which force is applied to the cat’s abdomen in order to dislodge the object.

 If possible, bring along a recording of your cat wheezing as this can help your veterinarian narrow down a cause.
 During the examination, the veterinarian will perform a complete physical examination of your cat and obtain a history from you including other symptoms you may have noticed.
 Your veterinarian will be able to narrow down the cause depending on presenting symptoms.
 A cat with an upper respiratory tract infection will usually have nasal discharge, coughing, sneezing, and fever.
 A cat suffering from allergies will have an itchy face and neck.
 He may want to run some tests to determine the exact cause.